-Figure 49: Overlaying spectra using the Stack panel In spectra overlay mode, the vertical position of each spectrum can be adjusted by entering a value for the "Y shift"
+Figure 54: Changing the spectrum intensity scale in a multispectral stack In spectra overlay mode, the vertical position of each spectrum can be adjusted by entering a value for the 'Y shift'

-Figure 50: Adjusting the vertical positions of overlaid spectra 6.1 Pseudo 2D Data When a pseudo 2D data set is opened in JASON, the stack of 1D traces is displayed in JASON.
-The context "Stack" panel contains options, relevant for the pseudo-2D display.
-Users can toggle traces visibility in the corresponding table or setup a decimated visibility with the "Decimate" button.
-Pseudo 2D data can be converted to a 1D stack in the View panel by selecting the convert button in the 2D plot section.
-Once this conversion has been performed, the Stack panel contains usual controls for multiple 1D spectra in a stack.
-7 Spin Simulations Simulation of 1D spectra can be performed in JASON by selecting the simulation option from the main menu.
-When a simulation has been selected it opens the simulation dialog panel, see Figure 51.
+Figure 55: Adjusting the vertical positions of overlaid spectra In a multispectral stack, rotating the mouse wheel over the stack will change the scaling of all spectra.
+Rotating the mouse wheel with Shift pressed will change the scaling of an individual (active) spectrum in both 1D and 2D multispectral overlaps.
+The scaling value in the 'Stack' panel table ("Y Scale" for 1D spectra and "Amp.
+Scale" for 2D) is updated dynamically.
+6.1 Pseudo 2D Data When a pseudo 2D data set is opened in JASON, the stack of 1D traces is displayed in JASON.
+The context 'Stack' panel contains options, relevant for the pseudo-2D display.
+Users can toggle traces visibility in the corresponding table or setup a decimated visibility with the 'Decimate' button.
+Pseudo 2D data can be converted to a 1D stack in the 'View' panel by selecting the 'Convert' button in the 2D plot section.
+Once this conversion has been performed, the 'Stack' panel contains usual controls for multiple 1D spectra in a stack.
+7 Spin Simulations Simulation of 1D spectra can be performed in JASON by selecting the 'Simulation' option from the Main Menu.
+When a simulation has been selected, it opens the 'Simulation' dialog panel, see Figure 56.
 This allows the user to enter the chemical shifts and J-coupling constants for up to 20 spins along with other relevant parameters.
-As the data is entered the simulated spectrum will appear in a new panel on the canvas.
+As the data is entered, the simulated spectrum will appear in a new panel on the Canvas.

-Figure 51: Spin Simulation interface 7.1 Simulation Dialog Panel No of Spins: This is the total number of non-identical resonances in the simulations Frequency: This is the base frequency of the simulation in MHz Line Width: This is the line width (Hz) of the peak model for the simulation Undo/Redo: Allows the user to undo the previous command or redo the last undo Settings: Opens the simulations settings dialog.
+Figure 56: Spin Simulation interface

+7.1 Simulation Dialog Panel

+No of Spins: this is the total number of non-identical resonances in the simulations.

+Frequency: this is the base frequency of the simulation in MHz.

+Line Width: this is the line width (Hz) of the peak model for the simulation.

+Undo/Redo: allows the user to undo the previous command or redo the last undo.

+Settings: opens the simulations settings dialog.

-Simulate: Perform the simulation with the current simulation parameters.
+Simulate: performs the simulation with the current simulation parameters.

-Load: Load a previously saved set of simulations parameters Save: Save the current simulations parameters The following parameters are related to the spin system which will be simulated.
+Load: loads a previously saved set of simulations parameters.

+Save: saves the current simulations parameters.

+The following parameters are related to the spin system which will be simulated.
 The spin system is described using a spreadsheet-like table of cells.
-Depending on the number of spins in the simulations the rows of the cells are labelled A, B, C, etc. These labels also correspond to the labels for the spins and are used to label the third column and beyond.
-The column headings are explained below Shift/ppm: This is the chemical value in ppm of the spin(s) No of Identical Spins: More than 1 spin can be associated with a given resonance frequency, for example, a methyl group will comprise 3 identical spins.
+Depending on the number of spins in the simulations, the rows of the cells are labelled A, B, C, etc. These labels also correspond to the labels for the spins and are used to label the third column and beyond.
+The column headings are explained below.
+Shift/ppm: this is the chemical value in ppm of the spin(s).

+No of Identical Spins: more than 1 spin can be associated with a given resonance frequency; for example, a methyl group will comprise 3 identical spins.
 This can be accommodated in this column.
-It is important to note that if two spins have the same chemicals shift but are not magnetically equivalent then it will be necessary to add each spin to the simulation explicitly.
-A(Hz), B(Hz), C(Hz), etc.: These column headings are related to the spin labels assigned in the table rows.
-Each cell contains the J-coupling between two spins, for example column A, row B contains the coupling constant J{AB} in Hz.
-7.2 Simulation Settings The simulations settings contain some general parameters for the simulations Number of points: The number of real data points used to create the spectrum.
+It is important to note that if two spins have the same chemicals shift but are not magnetically equivalent, then it will be necessary to add each spin to the simulation explicitly.
+A(Hz), B(Hz), C(Hz), etc.: these column headings are related to the spin labels assigned in the table rows.
+Each cell contains the J-coupling between two spins, for example column A; row B contains the coupling constant J{AB} in Hz.
+7.2 Simulation Settings The 'Simulations settings' panel contains some general parameters for the spin simulation: Number of points: the number of real data points used to create the spectrum.